Anyaleef/haifa-stadium-schedule-monitor/README.md

 ## Disclaimer

-This is an independent, unofficial project and is not affiliated with, endorsed by, or operated by Haifa Stadium or Sammy Ofer Stadium.
+This is an independent, unofficial, private project and is not affiliated with, endorsed by, or operated by Haifa Stadium or Sammy Ofer Stadium.

-The MIT License applies only to the source code contained in this repository.
-Third-party names, trademarks, website content, and other third-party materials remain the property of their respective owners.

 ## Why I built this